 The certificate curriculum in transport refrigeration is designed to prepare students to enter the field as an apprentice or helper service technician.
 The factory approved course work provides training in the service, repair and troubleshooting techniques of Carrier Transicold and Thermo King truck and trailer refrigeration units.
 The course work is made up of lecture and lab performances on current production units, covering the refrigeration and electrical systems used to control the units operation to maintain desired product temperature to protect the consumer's health.
 Employment opportunities for men and women exist in this rapidly expanding field.

-2014 Diesel And Heavy Equipment Technology
+Diesel and Heavy Equipment Technology